Hand & Wrist Surgery

 Healthy hands are essential to our everyday functioning and wellbeing – Just consider how few are the moments when you are not using your hands to do something.
 Yet usually we only recognise how invaluable our hands are once they are injured or in pain.
 Repetitive loading of the wrist, hands and/or fingers over the years may easily lead to premature wear of joints and tendons.
 Bear that in mind whenever you feel pain in your hands during demanding tasks – perhaps jobs can be done differently and hands nurtured for a change.

-Finger ganglion (Digital Myxoid Pseudocyst, Mucous Cyst) is a small ganglion, fluid-filled sac that forms on the finger, typically between the last joint and the fingernail, but can reside anywhere along the finger too.
-Those cysts around the nail area are invariably attached to the finger joint by a stalk and is a consequence of an underlying joint degeneration and/or osteoarthritis.
-Even a successful removal of mucous cyst may therefore, not abolish pain entirely, but it usually alleviates it markedly especially if painful, arthritic bony spurs of the joint are cleared at the same time.
+Finger ganglion (Digital Myxoid Pseudocyst, Mucous Cyst) is a fluid-filled sac that forms on the finger, typically between the last joint and the fingernail, but can reside anywhere along the finger too.
+Cysts found in proximity of the nail, very often sit on the top of nail root (known as germinal matrix) causing characteristic nail grooving (Picture 1, Gallery below).
+Vast majority of these lesions are connected to the nearby finger joint by a stalk and arise as a consequence of an underlying joint lining tear, degeneration and/or osteoarthritis (Picture 2, Gallery below).
+Even successful removal of mucous cyst may therefore, not abolish pain entirely, but it usually alleviates it markedly especially if painful, arthritic bony spurs of the joint are cleared at the same time.

 One theory suggests that mucous cysts are formed when connective tissue degenerates (wears away).
 The leftover collagen is thought to collect in pools, and the pools form cysts.
-Fluid in the cyst sac (the same one that lubritates the joint) seems to move in one direction only – from the joint into the cyst, but not the other way hence its gradual, slow increase in size.
+Fluid in the cyst sac (the same one that lubritates the joint) seems to move in one direction only – from the joint into the cyst, but not the other way hence its gradual, slow increase in size, especially if left untreated.

 A mucous cyst is typically superficial, visible just under the skin that surrounds the nail.
-Bigger ganglions tend to cause thinning of the overlying skin which becomes almost a ‘see through’ thin.
-As the ganglion continues to grow and becomes more prominent, it frequently gets caught which can elicits a lot discomfort.
+Thinning of the overlying skin which becomes almost a ‘see through’ thin (Picture 1, Gallery below) is very common.
+As the ganglion continues to grow and becomes more prominent, it frequently gets caught which can elicits a lot discomfort and most commonly prompts patient to seek removal.
 It may be painful, but underlying arthritis more than the ganglion itself, usually causes this pain.
 Patients should therefore, not be surprised if even after successful ganglion removal some discomfort remains.
 A groove in the nail is very emblematic and results from nail root (germinal matrix) compression by the cyst.

 Diagnosis usually very straightforward and unambiguous.
 If significant arthritis is suspected, X-rays might be required to ascertain degeneration related to osteoarthritis – joint space narrowing and/or bone spurs and irregularities which might need addressing at the time of cyst removal.